Monday, July 15, 2024

 Shannen Doherty and Triple-Negative Breast Cancer

-So as I mentioned yesterday, while I was writing my post, the news alert came in that Shannen Doherty of Beverly Hills 90210 and Charmed had passed from breast cancer.
+Shannen Doherty of Beverly Hills 90210 and Charmed had passed from breast cancer.

-She had hoped to be the face of surviving it, with all of the new advances in cancer treatments, and though doing so did prolong her life by a few years, eventually she, too, succumbed to it.😢
+She had hoped to be the surviving face of it, with all of the new advances in cancer treatments, and though doing so did prolong her life by a few years, she, too, eventually succumbed to it.

 So what is triple-negative breast cancer?